 as a safeguard against any unexpected accidents, injuries, or illnesses.

-Things to Do for Travellers in Eritrea
+Things to Do for Travelers in Eritrea

 Sparkling blue seas, shining white beaches, archaeological ruins, mountains, exotic cultures – Eritrea has it all and more.
-There’s something for every traveller out here, and you will have your hands full while exploring the country.
+There’s something for every traveler out here, and you will have your hands full while exploring the country.
 Some of the must-see sites here are:

 - Senafe: Located towards southern Eritrea, this place is renowned for the ancient Metera ruins.
 The locals call it Balaw Calaw, King Kaleb’s remains, or the Gate of Axum.
 Check out the millennia-old obelisk here and the huge stone block.
 For those of you seeking some adventure, climb up to the top of the rocks.
 It’s arduous, but the view from the top is worth it.